CareF/Show-Texdoc/readme.md

 ## Version
 - v1.0.0: The first release that realize basic function of showing docs.

-- v1.0.1: Bug fix.
-Create path for cache file when loading the package.

-- v1.0.3: Bug fix.
-Get the path at the suitable time so that cache can be written properly.

 - v1.0.4: Write log file about getting package list, helping future develop that supports other LaTeX distribution.